-Whether you wish to emulate their success, or just burn a few calories out on the water, rowing is an easy to enjoy sport for all.
+Whether you wish to emulate the success of the GB rowing team, or just burn a few calories out, rowing is an easy to enjoy sport for all.

-There is a wide range of ways for people of all abilities to compete, including personal challenges, indoor rowing, ocean crossings, regattas and international competitions.
+There is a wide range of ways for people of all abilities to take part in rowing, including personal challenges, indoor rowing, ocean crossings, regattas and international competitions.

 Aspire to be like: Sir Steve Redgrave

-Sir Steve Redgrave is Great Britain's second-most successful Olympian in terms of gold medals won - after Sir Chris Hoy - and was knighted in 2001 for his services to sport.
+Sir Steve Redgrave is Great Britain's joint-second-most successful Olympian in terms of gold medals won - after Sir Chris Hoy and Jason Kenny and alongside Sir Bradley Wiggins - and was knighted in 2001 for his services to sport.

-Most people are familiar with fine boat racing as the discipline included in the Olympic Games.
-The boats generally have one, two, four or eight seats and often have a coxswain to steer and direct the crew from the back.
+Most people are familiar with sliding-seat racing as the discipline included in the Olympic Games.
+The boats generally have one, two, four or eight seats and some have a coxswain to steer and direct the crew from the back.